 There are three groups of Offies awards:

-The first group is the CORE awards for which a show needs a minimum of 9 performances over at least 3 weeks – CLICK HERE for a full list of these CORE awards
+The first group is the FULL RUN awards for which a show needs a minimum of 9 performances over at least 3 weeks – CLICK HERE for a full list of these FULL RUN awards